raspberrypilearning/electricity-generation/en/step_6.md

 --- task ---

-Double-check that the values for the resources all add up to 100.
+Double-check that the values for the resources add up to 100.

 --- /task ---